 - 9.2.1.
 A CSP must ensure its credit management process treats customers with fairness, by: [new] - (a) providing notification of potential credit management action (restriction, suspension or disconnection) when a customer has not paid all or part of a bill, in line with the credit management notification requirements described in cl.
 9.3; [new] - (b) allowing for the reactivation of telecommunication services restricted, suspended or disconnected in error, subject to cl.
-9.1.1; [new] - (c) not imposing credit management charges unless: [6.8.4] - (i) the charges are a reimbursement of the CSP's costs; [6.8.4] - (ii) the customer is advised of the amount or method of calculation of the charge; and [6.8.4] - (iii) its processes include a resolution process if a debt is sold in error; [6.9.3(b)]

-- (d) not imposing a reconnection charge following a restriction, suspension or disconnection done in error or without the notice required in section 9.3; [updated 6.8.3] - (e) ensuring that, where there is an active complaint:
+9.1.1; [new] - (c) not imposing credit management charges unless: [6.8.4] - (i) the charges are a reimbursement of the CSP's costs; and [6.8.4] - (ii) the customer is advised of the amount or method of calculation of the charge; [6.8.4] - (d) ensuring formal resolution processes are in place to manage any debt sold in error; [6.9.3(b)] - (e) not imposing a reconnection charge following a restriction, suspension or disconnection done in error or without the notice required in section 9.3; [updated 6.8.3] - (f) ensuring that, where there is an active complaint: - (i) no credit management action is taken in relation to charges that are the subject of that complaint; [6.8] - (ii) that the customer is advised of any credit management action that may be undertaken in relation to debts that are not the subject of the active complaint; and [updated 6.9.4] - (iii) where credit management action underway was paused while a complaint was managed, that the customer is notified of a resumption of the action in line with notification requirements in section 9.3; and [6.9.2] - (g) taking steps to ensure that debts sold or assigned to third parties or listed with a credit reporting body do not include any specified disputed amounts that are the subject of an unresolved complaint.
+[6.9.3(a)]